NikolayOskolkov/R_course_TARGETWISE_2026/README.md

 By completing this course, you will:

 - Understand the basics of machine learning approaches to biological data analysis
-- Gain an overview of bioinformatic tools and best practices for integrative Omics analysis
+- Gain an overview of basic statistical and machine learning algorithms for data analysis
-- Be able to design an integrative project and implement appropriate analysis methodologies
-- Be able to choose the right tools and approaches to answer your specific research question
+- Be able to choose the right algorithms and approaches to answer your specific research question
 - Gain confidence in learning new methods needed to answer your research question

 ---